Beacons View, near Monmouth

 Whether you are looking for a whole day adventure or an hour’s stroll you should be able to find a route suitable for you.

 Waterfall Country lies largely within woodland jointly managed by Natural Resources Wales and the National Park Authority.
 Together we manage the paths and help you explore and enjoy this unique area.

 Go to the Brecon Beacons National Park website for more places to visit in Waterfall Country.

-Gwaun Hepste is three miles north of Penderyn off the A4059.
+Gwaun Hepste is 10 miles north west of Merthyr Tydfil.

 Gwaun Hepste is on Ordnance Survey (OS) map OL 12.

 The OS grid reference is SN 935 123.

 Take A465 from Merthyr Tydfil towards Neath.